Kaufman Astoria Studios: 21st century

 Kaufman Astoria Studios has seven sound stages including the new Stage K, designed by the Janson Design Group.

 In 2008, Martin P. Robinson, who plays Mr. Snuffleupagus, Telly Monster, and Slimey the Worm on Sesame Street, married Annie Evans, a writer for the show on the Sesame Street set.
 The ceremony was performed on the steps of 123 Sesame Street and the reception was held throughout the rest of the set.

-On December 3, 2013, a 34,800 ft2 backlot was dedicated.
-It is the only studio backlot in New York City.
+In February 2013, the studio announced plans to close off one block of 36th Street to make it into a backlot.
+Work on the backlot started that July, and the 34,800 ft2 backlot was dedicated on December 3, 2013, becoming the only studio backlot in New York City.
 In 2014, Kaufman Astoria Studios announced plans to build a new 18,000-square-foot soundstage on its Astoria campus within two years.

 In 2020, Kaufman Astoria Studios announced a five-block redevelopment project around the studio, in conjunction with Larry Silverstein, Bedrock Real Estate, and ODA Architecture.
 The area would be called Innovation QNS and stretch from 37th to 43rd Streets from 35th to 36th Avenues.
 The project, to cost $2 billion, would add 2,700 residential units, 200000 ft2 for shops and restaurants, and 250000 ft2 for creative industries.
 Construction was planned to begin in 2023.
 In 2022, the New York City Council approved the Innovation QNS project, although local activists had opposed the plans.
 Construction was delayed in part because of the expiration of the 421-a tax exemption and the 2023 Writers Guild of America strike.
 Two of the buildings in the Innovation QNS site were sold in early 2025, and the project was canceled that August due to industry and tax-policy uncertainty.
+Deutsche Bank, which held a mortgage loan on Kaufman Astoria Studios, sought to foreclose on the property by 2026.

+In 2026, Shadowbox Studios was appointed as studio operator and currently manages the facility.